Konami's TurboGrafx-16 mini is ready to ride the retro-gaming wave

 - Alien Crush

-Other titles have yet to be revealed, and outside of North America the box will have different names (just like it did back in the day).
-In Europe it's the PC Engine Core Grafx Mini, and in Japan, where the system originally launched in 1987, it's just the PC Engine Mini.
-It's unlikely we'll see anything as groundbreaking as the original's CD-ROM add-on -- a first for consoles at the time -- but it's good to see the name in circulation again all the same.
+Other titles have yet to be revealed (where's Bonk's Revenge?) , and outside of North America the box will have different names just like it did way back when.
+In Europe it's called the PC Engine Core Grafx Mini, and in Japan, where the system originally launched in 1987, it's just the PC Engine Mini.
+It's unlikely we'll see anything as groundbreaking as the original TurboGrafx-16's CD-ROM add-on -- a first for consoles at the time -- but it's good to see the name in circulation again all the same.